Nihatcan17/Ansible-Project/README.md

 # Description:

-This project published using by docker and ansible.
+This project published using by terraform, docker and ansible.

 # Roadmap: